How to Choose the Right Driveway Alert Kit

 Magnetometer Probe Driveway Alert Sensors:

-Magnet probe driveway sensors are less likely to generate false positives than other types of driveway alerts since it takes a physical object like a car to disturb the magnetic field and trigger an alert.
+Magnet probe driveway sensors are less likely to generate false positives than other driveway alerts since it takes a physical object like a car to disturb the magnetic field and trigger an alert.
 For some, a downside to this type of sensor is that it won’t detect people, animals, etc. These types of sensors tend to be more costly than PIR sensors.

 Hose-Style, Pneumatic “Rubber Hose” Driveway Alarm Sensors: